Skip to site menu

 The amount of these costs can vary significantly, depending on your needs and the particular IOL and other products and services you choose.

-For example, according to the same 2010 cost study mentioned above, the average out-of-pocket cost paid by Medicare patients with astigmatism who choose a premium toric IOL rather than a standard intraocular lens is approximately $950 per eye.
+For example, according to the same 2011 cost study mentioned above, the average out-of-pocket cost paid by Medicare patients with astigmatism who choose a premium toric IOL rather than a standard intraocular lens is approximately $963 per eye.

-In order to fully understand the benefits and costs of premium intraocular lenses and other products and services that affect your cataract surgery cost, have a detailed consultation with your cataract surgeon well in advance of your surgery date.
+In order to fully understand the benefits and costs of premium intraocular lenses and other products and services that affect your cataract surgery cost, schedule a detailed consultation with your cataract surgeon well in advance of your surgery date.

 Also, ask your eye doctor about all services and costs associated with your cataract surgery and ask your insurance provider about all copays, deductibles and other details of your coverage.